-The user of the boiler must familiarize himself with this manual and the burner manual for forced draft boilers to be sure he is prepared to operate and maintain the boiler properly. must be adjusted for smooth lightoff.
-Combustion parameters should be within the range specified in the above appropriate table.
-In no case should the level of CO be allowed to exceed the limit given, and the smoke spot reading must also not exceed the value shown.

-The operating instructions should be kept in the pocket in the boiler for F Series boilers, or adjacent to the boiler for all others.
+The user of the boiler must familiarize himself with this manual (and the burner manual for those units which are forced draft) to be sure he is prepared to operate and maintain the boiler properly.
+The operating instructions should be kept in the pocket in the boiler for F Series boilers or adjacent to the boiler for all others.